Elaine Luria: 2018

-In the general election, Luria defeated Republican incumbent Scott Taylor with 51% of the vote to Taylor's 49%.
+In the general election, Luria narrowly defeated Republican incumbent Scott Taylor with 51% of the vote to Taylor's 49%.
 She carried six of the district's nine county-level jurisdictions, including all but one of the district's five independent cities.
 She also carried Taylor's hometown of Virginia Beach.

 2020

 Luria ran for reelection.
-She defeated Taylor in a rematch with 51% of the vote.
+She defeated Taylor in a rematch 52% to 46%.
 As in 2018, Luria carried six of the district's nine county-level jurisdictions, including all but one independent city.
-She was likely helped by Joe Biden carrying the district; notably, Biden carried Virginia Beach, the first Democrat to do so since 1964.
+She was likely helped by Joe Biden carrying the district; notably, Biden carried Virginia Beach, the first Democrat to do so since Lyndon Johnson 1964.

 2022

 Luria ran for reelection in 2022.
 Facing a difficult path to victory as a Democrat in a competitive district, she focused her campaign on defense policy and refrained from highlighting Biden's $1.5 trillion Build Back Better spending plan, for which she voted.
-Luria lost the election to Jen Kiggans.
+Luria lost the election to state Senator Jen Kiggans.

+2026

+In November 2025, Luria said she will again seek the Democratic nomination in Virginia's 2nd congressional district.